 Positive and Negative Effects of Lectins

 Lectins’ effects vary depending on the individual and the specific type of lectin consumed.
 Some lectins may help regulate blood sugar levels, while others may support immune function.
+Are corn chips high in lectin?
 However, when consumed in large amounts, lectins can cause digestive distress and interfere with nutrient absorption.

 When it comes to corn chips and lectins, the negative effects are generally less pronounced due to the cooking processes used during preparation.
 Nevertheless, some individuals may still be more sensitive to lectins than others.
 For those interested in broader dietary insights, check out the connection between lectins and common foods.